hotwax/oms-documentation/hotwax/API authentication/API authentication.md

 Bearer token authentication utilizes security tokens.
 After a successful login request, the server generates a secret string known as a bearer token.
 When making requests for protected resources, the user must include the token in the authorization header.

-## Hotwax Commerce JWT Token Generation
+## How to generate a bearer token?

 Hotwax Commerce relies on robust security features provided by JWT (JSON Web Token) to ensure a safe and trustworthy API communication environment.
 This mechanism guarantees user authenticity, authorizes their actions, and maintains data integrity through digital signatures.